tst-pandit-pan/Coding-Rooms-F3-2023/README.md

     x >= y bigger or equal
     x <= y smaller or equal

-    "0"<"1"<"A"<"B"<"a"<"z"
-    Ab != aB computer check the first character and in order if no difference

-    pring(sth in sth) computer tell you true or false a and b
+    print(sth in sth) computer tell you true or false a and b
     a or b
-    (not a) means if a is true then it false you

 Chapter_8:

     if else elif
-    remember add :
-    if sth and sth:
-        print(sth)

 Chapter_9: